alper/alpernl/content/posts/our-digital-senses/index.md

 Just to narrow this down to music, 99% of the music I listen to has no meaning whatsoever to me.
 This has no bearing on the quality of contemporary music, which I think is actually quite high.
 Only a couple of albums and artists have managed to strike a chord with me that makes their music merit a repeat listen.

 This may be different for others but the real investment of Fl.
-45,-- or so back then was quite significant, distribution channels were few and the diversity they offered near zero ((Still is.
-I couldn't get a physical copy of a Camille album anywhere in Delft.)), you got your recommendations either from mass media or from word of mouth ((Anybody still read Oor?)).
+45,-- or so back then was quite significant, distribution channels were few and the diversity they offered near zero [^1], you got your recommendations either from mass media or from word of mouth [^2].
 The experience was radically different.

 Yes, something has been lost in the transition but the abundance we have gained in return makes it more than worthwhile for me.